richard-melvin/RiversOfSartar/4_Structured_Gameplay.md

 circumstances, or at a timing, where a full opposed roll is not.

 Note that as a contest evolves over a sequence of rolls, it is not necessary to commit to any set of possible consequences until the time a decisive roll is called for.
-So a party may scout a group of unkown raiders in order to evaluate their strength, before comitting to either a skirmish, a full combat, or running away.
+So a party may scout a group of unknown raiders in order to evaluate their strength, before comitting to either a skirmish, a full combat, or running away.

-### opposed roll
+#### Opposed roll
-All involved contestants roll D100 and zero or more D20, as described in the previous section.
+All involved contestants roll a D100 and zero or more D20, as described in the previous section.
 The number of successes each contestant has scored is recorded.

-### decisive roll
+#### Decisive roll

 For a decisive roll, the number of success points scored by each involved contestant are determined in the same way as for an opposed roll.

 Then the totals for each contestant on each side are added up and compared.
 If the final result is an equal number of successes, a tie break rule is applied to all contestants from tied sides to give one side an extra success.

-This involves adding the value rolled and any *tiebreak bonus* the tied contestants have.
+This means the contestant with the highest value scores an extra success for their side.

-The contestant with the highest value scores an extra success for their side.
+In the rare case that this doesn't produce a winner, the outcome is a *dead heat*.
+The contest either continues or ends without resolution.

-In the rare case that this doesn't produce a winner, the outcome is a *dead heat* and the contest either continues or ends without resolution.
+### Secondary Roll

-### secondary roll
+For a secndary roll, the number of success points scored by each involved contestant are determined in the same way as for an opposed roll, expcept that he final

 ## who gets to roll